mvboeke/boeke-blog/posts/Self-hosting-Google-web-fonts.md

 I’m still not clear on why Google Fonts serves up different WOFF files for Windows and OSX.
 Does anyone out there know the reason for this?

+## Update ##
+Since this was published a few people have confirmed that OSX and Windows utilize different rendering engines.
+Google serves up different files to each, in order to keep files sizes as small as possible.
+It can be confusing, because both files will have the same .WOFF filename extension.